ICA 2023 Preconference

-The Colloquium will be based on thesis-related work submitted by the participant PhD candidates.
-During the Colloquium, students will be invited to present their work, following which they will receive feedback from their fellow students and senior experts.
-Each participating graduate student will have an experienced scholar responding to her or his paper.
-In addition, the Colloquium will feature topics related to professional development such as publishing in international journals and career strategies.
+The colloquium will be based on thesis-related work submitted by the participant PhD students.
+Each participating student will have an experienced scholar responding to their paper.
+In addition, the colloquium will feature a discussion with experts about topics of professional development such as publishing in international journals, general career strategies, and grant applications.

-The Colloquium is open to PhD candidates working on topics concerned with theory, research, and professional education in journalism.
-The organizers encourage submission of scholarly work that advances our understanding of how journalism works within individual regions or comparatively across regions.
-Subject areas include, but are not limited to, the functions of journalism in society, the structural and cultural influences on journalism, the attitudes and characteristics of journalists, features of news content and their effects, news audiences and their experiences, and evolving dynamics of media technologies in news production, distribution and consumption, as well as topics related to journalism education.
+The colloquium is open to graduate and PhD students working on topics broadly concerned with journalism studies.
+The organizers encourage the submission of scholarly work that advances our understanding of how journalism works within individual regions or comparatively across regions.
+Subject areas include but are not limited to: the functions of journalism in society, the structural and cultural influences on journalism, the attitudes and characteristics of journalists, features of news content and their effects, news audiences and their experiences, and evolving dynamics of media technologies in news production, distribution and consumption, as well as topics related to journalism education.
 Of interest are the relationships between journalism and power, democratic standards, economic pressures, technological change, and (academic) critique.
 Conceptual, empirical, and theoretical papers are welcome.

-Students should submit an abstract of 500 words that outlines the topic, rationale, theoretical approach and, if applicable, empirical application.
+Applicants should submit an abstract of 500 words (excluding references) that outlines the topic, rationale, theoretical approach, and, if applicable, empirical application.
 It is also advisable to inform whether the submitted piece is part of a compilation dissertation (article-based dissertation) or part of a monograph dissertation (chapter, overview).
-Every abstract should include the name, affiliation, and expected graduation date of the PhD candidate.
-Questions and submissions should be sent via email to Raul Ferrer Conill (email@example.com) no later than 16 December 2016.
-Notifications of acceptance will be sent 20 January 2017.
+Every abstract should include the name, affiliation, and expected graduation date of the PhD student.

 If accepted, student participants will need to submit a full paper of up to 8000 words (including references) by 16:00 UTC on Tuesday 2 May 2023.
-The colloquium will be held on 25 May 2017 from 9 am to 4 pm, with a coffee break and light snack.
-Attendance is free thanks to the generosity of our sponsors.
+The colloquium will be held on Thursday 25 May 2023 onsite in Toronto (location to be announced).